Unification Decree (Spain, 1937): Background

 The military conspirators of 1936 did not produce any clear vision of a political regime which would follow the coup; in the short run, some administrative powers were to stay with provincial civil committees, composed of most representative or most committed individuals.
 The key right-wing factions in Spain were rather loosely involved in the plot, and almost none of them concluded a political agreement with the generals.
-The only party which did close a deal, the Carlists, secured an ambiguous agreement with the head of the coup, General Emilio Mola; it specified terms of access to the coup rather than a future political regime.
+The only party which did close a deal, the Carlists, secured an ambiguous agreement with the head of the conspiracy, General Emilio Mola; it specified terms of access to the coup rather than a future political regime.
 Initial statements issued by various generals during the first days of the following rebellion remained politically vague; on territories controlled by the rebels local commanders appointed mayors or auxiliary civilian bodies composed mostly of locally recognized right-wing personalities, typically those associated with CEDA, Alfonsism, Carlism, or the defunct Spanish Patriotic Union.
 The top executive body of the rebel government, the Junta de Defensa Nacional, was set up on July 23 as an instrument of administration and intendancy rather than politics.
 On July 30 the Junta declared martial law, which theoretically prevented any political activity.
 On September 13 the Junta issued a decree which dissolved all Popular Front parties and those opposed to "the patriotic movement".
 Soon afterwards it condemned "political partisanship" though not "specific ideologies", stating that the future government would introduce "the only politics and the only unionization possible" and prohibited all political or trade union activities.